Education (Primary Teaching Pathway)

 Note: The entry requirements for the 4th year of this programme (the PGCE year) may alter (for example, if the TDA implements national changes to entry requirements for PGCE courses).
 Students will be advised of any changes during the degree.

-Students on these Specialised Awards all intend to enter the teaching profession – these are three-year degrees with an option to continue onto the Primary or Early Years PGCE course, subject to meeting course requirements.
-These will require you to demonstrate your suitability for teaching on a compulsory school placement, to successfully complete the QTS Skills tests and pass designated compulsory modules during your undergraduate programme of study.
-The Bath Spa University PGCE is one of the best in the country, rated by Ofsted as ‘outstanding’
+Students on the Primary Teaching Pathway intend to enter the teaching profession.
+You’ll complete a three-year degree, with the option to continue onto the Primary or Early Years PGCE course, subject to meeting course requirements.
+PGCE entry requirements currently require you to demonstrate your suitability for teaching on a compulsory school placement, to complete the QTS skills tests and pass designated compulsory modules during your three years of undergraduate study.

 What students say...